News & Resources

 How can I protect myself from credit card fraud?

-Credit card providers and other financial institutions will provide their customers with varying levels of credit and debit card fraud protection.
-However, take the time to explore your options thoroughly.
+Credit card providers and financial institutions provide their customers with varying levels of credit and debit card fraud protection.

-Protecting oneself from all types of cybercrime requires being committed to taking the necessary preventative measures.
+Protecting yourself from cybercrime requires taking the necessary preventative measures.
 The Royal Canadian Mounted Police provides resources consumers can access.

 • Use strong passwords and change them at least annually.